go-bears/git-collaborative/_guides/guide.md

 ### Other practical aspects

-- Participants really have to sit next to someone, so that they can see the screens.
+- Participants really have to sit next to someone, or see the screens.
 From the beginning.
-- Emphasize use of `git graph` a lot, just like in the git-solo lesson.